Skip to main content

 3. Writes a agent.hire_approved journal entry

-4. Broadcasts an agent.ready WebSocket event so the UI repaints the agent card from PENDING_REVIEW chip to a normal status badge
+4. Broadcasts an agent.hire_approved WebSocket event so the UI repaints the agent card from the PENDING_REVIEW chip to a normal status badge

 The operator can also “fire” the pending agent by deleting it from the crew page — same path as deleting any agent.
 No separate “deny hire” endpoint exists today (tracked as PR-F follow-up); fire is the explicit reject path.